Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

 For the second term, we use the Green's formula and Parseval's formula, to obtain

-The final estimate is the generalized Young's inequality, which holds for all positive $\rho>0$.
+The final estimate is obtained by using the generalized Young's inequality, which holds for all positive $\rho>0$.
 To conclude the estimation of the second term, we apply Parseval's inequality on the right-hand side again, which yields